hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start_chapters/core_rules.typ

 === Additional Successes
 <additional-successes>
-You succeed by meeting or beating the DC of an #term[Action Roll];, and you gain an additional #term("Success", is_definition: true) for each 5 you roll above the DC.
+You succeed by meeting or beating the DC of an #term("Action Roll", key: "Action Rolls");, and you gain an additional #term("Success", is_definition: true) for each 5 you roll above the DC.